cybozu-go/cke/docs/etcd.md

 Backup
 ------

-If etcd backup is enabled on cluster configuration, `CronJob` which stores etcd snapshot will be deployed on Kubernetes cluster.
+If etcd backup is enabled on cluster configuration, `CronJob` which stores compressed etcd snapshot will be deployed on Kubernetes cluster.
 Before enable etcd backup, you need to create `PersistentVolume` and `PersistentVolumeClaim` to store the backup data.

 1. Deploy `PersistentVolume` and `PersistentVolumeClaim`.
 This is example of using local persistent volume in particular node.